-In 2014, the Company acquired eight businesses.
-Two of the business combinations were achieved in stages, with non-controlling interests acquired in previous years.
+The Company acquired eight businesses in 2014.
+In 2014, two of the business combinations were achieved in stages, with noncontrolling interests acquired in previous years.
 One of the business combinations was a transaction for less than 100 percent of the equity interest.
-The total consideration transferred was \$575 million, paid in cash.
-The Company's final and preliminary estimates of the aggregate excess of the purchase consideration over the fair value of net assets acquired of \$525 million was recorded as goodwill.
-A portion of the goodwill is expected to be deductible for local tax purposes.
+The total consideration transferred was \$575 million, of which \$509 million was recorded as goodwill.

+A portion of the goodwill related to the 2015 and 2014 acquisitions is expected to be deductible for local tax purposes.
 The Company made no acquisitions in 2013.
-In 2012, the Company completed three acquisitions for an aggregate cost of \$70 million.
 The consolidated financial statements include the operating results of the acquired businesses from the dates of their respective acquisition.
-Pro forma information related to acquisitions was not included because the impact on the Company's consolidated results of operations was not considered to be material.
+Pro forma information related to the acquisitions was not included because the impact on the Company's consolidated results of operations was not considered to be material.